 English 201 - Introduction to Narrative

 Full course for one semester.
 In this course we will consider the historical development of the genre and techniques of the graphic novel in America.
-Our reading of the graphic novel will be contextualized within postmodernism and the changes in the notions of childhood, heroism, and evil in twentieth and twenty-first century American culture.
+Our reading of the graphic novel will be contextualized within postmodernism and the changes in the notions of childhood, heroism, and evil in twentieth- and twenty-first-century American culture.
 This course is designed to introduce students to the fundamental elements of narrative and will include analysis of genre, panels, framing devices, layout, speech, plot, and characterization.
 The course will emphasize close reading of the texts, and there will be frequent writing assignments.
-Prerequisite: Humanities 110 or sophomore standing.
+Prerequisite: sophomore standing.
 Conference.
-Not offered 2014–15.
+Not offered 2017–18.

 Medieval Celtic Literatures

 Full course for one semester.
 This course will focus on early medieval texts from Ireland, Wales, and England in order to understand the particular concerns and narrative techniques of Celtic literatures and to consider their transformation and integration into later English traditions.
 At the same time, students will interrogate the usefulness of the term “Celtic” as an accurate descriptor of Welsh and Irish cultures.
 Other issues under consideration will include the shift from orality to literacy in early Ireland and Wales; the tensions between the pagan past and the Christian present; the construction of notions of gender, heroism, and sovereignty; and, most importantly, the impact of twelfth-century Anglo-Norman colonization upon Welsh and Irish literary cultures.
 Specific texts under consideration will include the Irish Táin, The Voyage of Bran, The Wooing of Etaín, The Destruction of Da Derga’s Hostel, and The Tales of the Elders of Ireland; Welsh texts from The Mabinogion and from the Arthurian, Aneirin, Merlin, Taliesin, and Heledd traditions; and finally Anglo-oriented texts by Geoffrey of Monmouth, Giraldus Cambrensis, and Chrétien de Troyes.
 All texts will be read in translation.
-Fulfills the pre-1700 requirement.
 Prerequisite: Humanities 110 or sophomore standing.
+This course fulfills the pre-1700 requirement.
 Conference.
-Not offered 2014–15.
+Not offered 2017–18.

 English 205 - Introduction to Fiction